pandafeeder/mongo-mongo/README.md

 [![npm version](https://img.shields.io/npm/v/mongo-mongo.svg?style=flat-square)](https://www.npmjs.com/package/mongo-mongo)
 [![Coverage Status](https://coveralls.io/repos/github/pandafeeder/mongo-mongo/badge.svg?branch=master)](https://coveralls.io/github/pandafeeder/mongo-mongo?branch=master)

-# __A ES6 class based mongoDB ODM__ *which is a wrapper upon offical mongodbjs driver, inspired by Django db*
+# __A ES6 class based mongoDB ODM__ *which is a wrapper upon offical mongodbjs driver*

 ### features
-- Object based: an object representing a document in collection, with CRUD methods and all data fields are setter and getter accessor descriptors.
+- Object based: *an object representing a document in collection, with CRUD methods and all data fields are setter and getter accessor descriptors.*
-- schema: support multi constrain like type, unique, sparse, default, required and you can customize an validator function for a field
+- schema: *support multi constrain like type, unique, sparse, default, required and you can customize an validator function for a field*
-- promise based: all operation return promise.
+- promise based: *all operation return promise.*
-- decorated class mehod: class methods expose all CRUD operations with additional customization as data checking against schema defination and directly return doc for findOneAndRepacle&findOneAndUpdate&findOneAndDelete instead of a result(which you have to use result.value to get the doc in native way).
+- decorated class mehod: *class methods expose all CRUD operations with additional customization as data checking against schema defination and directly return doc for __findOneAndRepacle__ __findOneAndUpdate__ __findOneAndDelete__ instead of a result (which you have to use result.value to get the doc in native way).*
-- native driver function exposed: you can also directly use offical driver's function via class or constructed db instance from DB class
+- native driver function exposed: *you can also directly use offical driver's function via class methods whose name appended by Native or use constructed db instance from DB class*

 ### required
 node version >= 6